 YQCA is required for all youth livestock exhibitors at the Kansas State Fair and KJLS regardless of species.
+This certification is available to complete online.
 Even if you are not planning to attend the KS State Fair or KJLS, livestock members are encouraged to participate in a YQCA training to learn more about this program.